Global Health Equity Pathway

 Receive mentorship and support for longitudinal global health projects

 UCLA medical students with a strong interest in global health are encouraged to join the Global Health Pathway.
 This Pathway is a longitudinal commitment to pursuing global health activities throughout medical school, during which time students receive mentorship and support for research or other types of global health activities, career planning, networking, and the development of leadership skills.

 Pathway students may be interested in a variety of careers, including global health research, clinical work, education and/or training at academic medical centers, and working in U.S. government agencies, multilateral organizations, or nongovernmental organizations.

-Students are encouraged to join the Pathway as soon as possible, but by no later than August 15th of their second year of medical school, to maximize benefit from the program.
+Students are encouraged to join the Pathway as soon as possible, but by no later than mid-August of their second year of medical school (check the application each year for a more specific date), to maximize benefit from the program.